SBOE, Office of Professional Conduct Cases

 9. Appropriate and responsible use of technology

-At Albeit Masters, we have handled many ODE investigations and hearings, and this experience enables us to advise you through the nuanced process and the direct and indirect impact of discipline.
+At Albeit Masters, we have handled many SBOE (formerly, ODE) investigations and hearings, and this experience enables us to advise you through the nuanced process and the direct and indirect impact of discipline.
 If you receive a letter from the Office of Professional Conduct that their office received allegations that you may have engaged in conduct unbecoming to the teaching profession, contact us immediately.
 You have a right to counsel, and you should exercise that right before making a statement or talking to the investigator or staff attorney who wrote to you.

 We Can Help.